Each month I break down what’s been going on behinds the scenes of our new blogging business.

 - Linkin.bio action clicks, 20

-Instagram is our largest social media after YouTube.
+Instagram is our most prominent social media after YouTube.
 Our 22 posts this month have driven 20 sessions to our blog through Linkin.bio clicks.

 - Total Followers, 43